valeratrades/valeratrades/conduct_recommendations.md

 ### Reason
 I have one life.
 I want it to be a life of someone smart.
 Reaching for material targets is futile, as any worldly experience is limited by capacity of the brain processing it.

+Reaching for 4std skill (or e.g., an arbitrary large number of money) is a way of quantifying intellect and "life interestingness" measurements, as both are given if one reaches these.

 ### NB
 There are very few things that I am absolutely firm on, but my goals are in that number.
 If you attempt to net-negatively influence my importance estimates for them in absolute or relative terms (to other possible endeavors) - we are done that very second.